LukeSmithxyz/based.cooking/RULES.md

 - a consistent Markdown style amongst all recipes,
 - consistent technical details amongst all recipes,
 - appropriate tags and images representative of the recipes on which they are included,
+- no bloat or soydev code is permitted,
 - recipes are not condescending or verbose, and
-- only authentic, traditional, high-quality food.
+- only authentic, traditional, high-quality food is permitted.

 Make [based.cooking](https://based.cooking) based again!